-h.
+g.
+Entertainment: Imperial County hosts a plethora of events ranging from cultural festivals, airport aviation days, to professional rodeos.
+County residents are able to partake h.
 Formal/Fine Dining Restaurants: Recently, Imperial County's retail growth has brought formal and fine dining restaurants to the region.
 Various locally-owned restaurants are available for family gathering, entertainment, or business meetings.
 The development of additional retail power centers and the continued development of the regional mall have provided ample opportunity for mid-priced, popular chain restaurants, such as Chili's, Famous Dave's, and Olive Garden.
 Most recently, the valley's palate has grown to include a taste for artisan cuisine, including the addition of the Inferno located in Brawley.

-i.
+Air Facility El Centro hosts an air show featuring the U.S. Navy's flight demonstration team, the Blue Angels.
+Local venues, such as restaurants, movie theaters, the Brunswick Zone bowling alley, and sports bars are all part of our community's opportunities for fun and entertainment.
+Imperial County is also within a two-hour drive of San Diego, a major metropolitan i.
 Local Park(s): Local community parks are located independently within each city's .
 The City of El Centro manages Bucklin Park, which is used often by residents for social events, such as family picnics, birthday parties, or exercising.
 Within the last few years, the City of El Centro inaugurated the Sidewinder Skate Park and the Conrad Harrison Youth Center and the Martin L. King, Jr. Sports Pavilion.
 Moreover, the City of El Centro is working on the plan specifications for a new park located near the city's third fire station.
 In the City of Calexico, a new park was established to provide a play area for children of all ages and supports sports events for the local youth.
 The City of Imperial has 48.52 acres of parks and open spaces and includes a splash pad at Eager Park and is home to the first dog park in Imperial Valley.
 The City of Brawley has 17 parks, a public swimming pool and various other recreation fields and courts.
 Brawley was the first city in Imperial Valley to open a skate park.